luiswirth/bsc-thesis/src/matter/ddf.typ

 The discretization of differential forms happens by projection onto the cochain space.
-This cochain-projection is the simple operation of integration the given continuous differential $k$-form over every $k$-simplex of the mesh.
+This cochain-projection is the simple operation of integrating the given continuous differential $k$-form over every $k$-simplex of the mesh.
 This gives a real number for each $k$-simplex, which is exactly the cochain values.
 This projection is called the *integration map* @whitney:geointegration